 The Queer Ecologies cluster is a reading group that meets every other week to investigate how sexuality and concepts of nature have been historically linked.
 In particular, we are interested in how evolutionary and ecological science has informed what is “natural” and how we use this information to delineate certain sexual behaviors as normal or aberrant.
 Queer Ecologies seeks to examine the historical making of the natural as it relates to sexuality while communicating the overwhelming diversity of sex and gender in biology.
-For more information on this cluster, contact Kristina Lyons or Paloma Medina.
+For more information on this cluster, visit the Queer Ecology webpage and contact Paloma Medina.

 Science Feminist Anti-Racist Equity (FARE) Collective

 Science FARE (Feminist, Anti-racist, Equity) is a collective to stand up for truth and justice.
 We advocate robust science, evidence based politics, and the integration up stream of justice goals in science and technology infrastructure.
 Our social and natural contracts are broken, and so is the link between them.
 For more information on this cluster, contact Jenny Reardon.

 Sociology and Science, Technology, and Society Studies Pathways Project

 Focusing on sociology and science, technology, and society studies, the Pathways Project, engages transdisciplinary thought and collaboration, and the critical skills needed for building our capacities to address problems of our time that span disciplines and areas of practice.
 The broader mission of the Pathways Project seeks to engage undergraduate students in robust intellectual linkages between the social sciences, African Diaspora Studies, history, politics, and genomic science to better understand the question of diversity.
 For more information, contact James Doucet-Battle.

 Telling the Truth: Objectivity & Justice Research Cluster